We provide a range of recycling services.

 - buy items such as washing powders, liquids and salt in refillable containers

 - buy cotton cloths for the kitchen clean-up instead of disposable kitchen roll

 - clearing out the attic?
 Try selling your stuff rather than taking it to the dump.
-Check out online auction sites like eBay - where you can also bid for anything from second-hand designer clothes to boats
+Check out online auction sites like eBay

-- cut down on the amount of Junk Mail you receive.
+- cut down on the amount of junk mail you receive.
 For more information, please visit Recycle Now